jaeksoft/opensearchserver-php-client/README.md

 $request->index('first_index');
 ```

+**Important note:**

-**Important**: method `index()` is really important and is shared by almost every type of requests.
-In the case of index creation it serves to give new index a name and in almost every other request it will be used to configure the index on which API call must be made.
+* method `index()` is really important and is shared by almost every type of requests.
+In the case of index creation it serves to give a name to new index and in almost every other request it will be used to configure the index on which API call must be made.
-This method will not be documented further but will be displayed in code examples when needed.
+> This method will not be documented further but will be displayed in code examples when needed.

-Once configured request must be sent to an OpenSearchServer thanks to the handler created before:
+Once configured request must be sent to an OpenSearchServer instance thanks to the handler created before:

 ```php
 $response = $oss_api->submit($request);